shantanu994/AI-Prompt-Generator/README.md

-# AI-Prompt-Generator
+# AI Prompt Generator

-A web-based tool that generates unique, high-quality prompts for AI models like ChatGPT,  MidJourney.
+The **AI Prompt Generator** is a web-based tool designed to help users create high-quality prompts for AI models like ChatGPT.
+You're a student this website helps generate creative and effective prompts based on user inputs or use cases.